-You need to meet certain criteria to be considered for a USDA construction loan or a USDA loan to buy a home..
+You need to meet certain USDA eligibility requirements to be considered for a USDA construction loan or qualify for a USDA loan to buy a home.
 For example, you must live in the home and it must be your primary residence.
 Here’s an overview of the other requirements.

-You must be a U.S. resident, non-citizen national or Qualified Alien.
+You must be a U.S. resident, noncitizen national or permanent resident alien.

 After you accept the disclaimer, select the “Single Family Housing Guaranteed” option (don’t choose “Single Family Housing Direct”; that’s a different kind of loan).
 Then just type in the address.
 Know that you should consult an official USDA representative directly to guarantee that the information you find on the eligibility map is accurate.

 USDA loans are for families who demonstrate economic need, so your adjusted gross income can’t be more than 115% of the median income in the area.
 You can find out if your income is eligible in the same place you check property eligibility.
 Just follow the same link to the USDA’s eligibility site, except choose “Income Eligibility” from the menu.

 In addition, to qualify you must show that you have a stable income and can make your mortgage payments without incident for at least 12 months based on your assets, savings and current income.

 You can calculate your DTI ratio by dividing all of your monthly recurring debts by your gross monthly income.
-Your monthly expenses should include rent, student and auto loan payments, credit card payments; you don’t need to include expenses for food and utilities.
+Your monthly expenses should include rent, student and auto loan payments, and credit card payments; you don’t need to include expenses for food and utilities.

 Most lenders require a credit score of 640 or better.
 If your score is close to that or below, you may still qualify.
 Talk to a lender to discuss your options.

 How Do USDA Loans Compare To Conventional Loans?

 A USDA loan and a conventional loan are both a kind of mortgage you get to finance a home.
-“Conventional” just means a type of mortgage that isn’t backed by the government, like FHA, USDA and VA loans.
+“Conventional” just means a type of mortgage that isn’t backed by the government, like other nonconforming loans such as FHA and VA loans.